easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_SETUP_COMPLETE.md

-# ✅ Q-IDE LLM Credentials Setup - Complete Solution
+# ✅ Top Dog LLM Credentials Setup - Complete Solution

 ## What We Fixed